SeanBriar/EnbyLoo/README.md

 # EnbyLoo

 A resource for non-binary folks to find a safe place to rest.

 ## Features
-- REFUGE API database
-- Google Maps component
 - Search feature
 - Add, edit, delete, show, index restroom locations
 - About page
 - Resource list

 ## Build